Lapin0t/phd-manuscript/main/02_games.typ

 whole call in a silent step.

 #theorem[Guarded Fixed Point][
   Let $Sigma cl icont.t th I$.
-For all guarded equation $f cl X => itree.t_Sigma th (X + Y)$, $itree.giter_f$ is the unique fixed point of
+For any guarded equation $f cl X => itree.t_Sigma th (X + Y)$, $itree.giter_f$ is the unique fixed point of
   $f$ w.r.t. strong bisimilarity.
 ] <lem-giter-fix>
 #proof[
-  Since by @lem-gfix-uniq guarded fixed point are unique w.r.t. strong bisimilarity, it suffices to show that it is indeed a fixed point.
+  Since by @lem-gfix-uniq guarded fixed points are unique w.r.t. strong bisimilarity, it suffices to show that it is indeed a fixed point.
   We generalize to the following statement.